jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Self-Evolved Intellect**
 Doctor Nemesis He only doubles the +ATK/+DEF from the Plot Twists (not the -ATK /-DEF).
 If the bonus from the Plot Twist is variable, like from the Plot Twist Nuhumans, calculate the variable first, then double it.
 Note: +1/+1 counters granted from a Plot Twist are unaffected by Dr. Nemesis.

+# Dr. Curt Connors
+Set: Webheads
+**The Monster Within**
+For every Dr. Curt Connors in your deck, you must also bring that many copies of the Lizard which will start in an out-of-game Lizard pile.
+When **The Monster Within** transforms Dr. Connors after he is

 # Edwin
 Set: The Predator Battles
 Each copy of Edwin is Good until he uses **I Like it Here** (even if a previous one has become Evil).
 Each copy of Edwin can only use **I Like It Here** if that copy of the card has used **I Wouldn’t Do That**.